pottedmeat7/OpenVR-WalkInPlace/Readme.md

 The XZ value is the Side to Side movement that will disable triggering a step (if over the threshold), in order to trigger a step the HMD values have to be less than the XZ threshold.

-### Hand Jog / Run
+### Hand Jog Y / Run Y
-These values are for the magnitude of movement (X, Y and Z movement) of the arms.
+These values are for the controller Up and Down movement of the arms.
 The real time Controller values have to be greater then these values in order to Jog / Run.

 ### Button for Movement